Note

 )

-# Compute log-removal for each flow path and time point
+# Compute log-removal for each pathogen

 log_removal_array = residence_time_to_log_removal(